 As a rule, the exercise of such rights presupposes unambiguous proof of your identity (e.g. by providing a copy of an identity document if your identity is not clear or cannot be verified).
 To enforce your rights, you may contact us at the address stated in Section 1 above.
 In addition, every person concerned is entitled to enforce his or her claims in the courts of law or to make a complaint to the appropriate data protection authority.
 In Switzerland, the appropriate data protection authority is the Swiss Federal Data Protection and Information Commissioner (http://www.edoeb.admin.ch).

 The competitions organised by us online do not require authorisation under Swiss law on games of chance as no money is paid and no equivalent contribution made to take part in each particular case.

 As a rule, the following conditions of participation apply, subject to other detailed regulations for the particular promotional prize games which take precedence in individual cases over these general conditions.
 Only persons residing in Switzerland are entitled to take part.
-Employees of BE!
-Tourism Ltd. and of its partner companies must not take part.
+Employees of Made in Bern Ltd. and of its partner companies must not take part.
 Only one entry may be made in any such promotional prize game.
 The winners will be informed in writing.
 No correspondence about the promotional prize games will be entered into.
 No legal proceedings will be entertained.
 Winnings cannot be exchanged and no cash outpayment will be made.
 By taking part in the particular promotional prize games, these conditions of participation and the detailed rules of the particular promotional prize games are accepted.